How Hydroxyapatite Helps Rebuild Tooth Enamel

 Toothpastes that contain hydroxyapatite can help remineralize the enamel, reducing the risk of cavities and erosion.
 Although you might not easily find a toothpaste that contains hydroxyapatite or calcium phosphate on the shelf at a drugstore, there have been multiple studies that examine the effect the ingredient has on the tooth enamel.

 One study, published in the Journal of Dental Research, Dental Clinics, Dental Prospects, looked at the effect hydroxyapatite toothpaste had on a group of 80 extracted teeth.
 Forty teeth were brushed with an ordinary fluoride toothpaste and 40 were brushed with a toothpaste containing both fluoride and nano-hydroxyapatite (nano- means the particles of hydroxyapatite were extremely small).
-All the teeth were demineralised using an acid solution, then brushed twice daily with one of the two toothpastes for 15 days.
-The teeth that were brushed with the nano-hydroxyapatite-containing toothpaste were considerably harder (remineralised) at the end of the study compared to those brushed with toothpaste containing only fluoride.
+All the teeth were demineralized using an acid solution, then brushed twice daily with one of the two toothpastes for 15 days.
+The teeth that were brushed with the nano-hydroxyapatite-containing toothpaste were considerably harder (remineralized) at the end of the study compared to those brushed with toothpaste containing only fluoride.